rtagl/recruiting-react-proj/README.md

 | Vera, Rob     | 88    | Delete |

 ## Submitting the project
- * Fork this project to a repo on candidate's GitHub
+ * Candidate should create a new repo for this project on their own GitHub account
  * Complete application
+ * Deploy application to a production environment
- * Notify contact that repo is ready for review
+ * Notify PGA contact that repo is ready for review, providing both URLs to the repo and running app

 ## Bonus